RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-crm/README.md

 }
 ```

-The following is an example of the JSON data sent on a Livechat offline message:
+* Example of the JSON data sent on a LiveChat offline message:

 ```json
 {